The florin was introduced into the UK’s currency system under the reign of Victoria in 1849 as part of an early attempt at decimalisation.

 The final versions of the florin came during the reign of Elizabeth II.
 The reverse design still featured the Tudor rose but this time without a crown, and the thistles, shamrocks, and leeks were arranged in a circle surrounding the rose.

 The florin continued to be struck until 1967, four years prior to Decimalisation Day in the UK.
 It remained as legal tender, equivalent to the new 10 pence piece, for several years until being officially demonetised on June 30 1993.
-This made the florin the first decimal coin to be produced, and also the last coin in circulation before the decimalisation to be withdrawn.

 As with the George VI florin, the Elizabeth II florin has a relatively low resell.
 Good quality examples of the coin sell for around £1.50 although some very fine examples are fetching as much as £6.
 Due to the relatively recent removal from the UK’s currency system, a larger number of the coins are still in excellent condition so you could still be in with a good profit.